breathing-room/psych-roses/README.md

 ## 🌹 Psychedelic Roses 🌹
 A website for New Orleans-based Tasche and the Psychedelic Roses.
-Built with GatsbyJS, designed with TailwindCSS, and deployed on Netlify.
+Built with GatsbyJS, styled with TailwindCSS, and deployed on Netlify.